pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 You can see that the request object contains not just the message, but the interesting part is the API's response.

-You can know more about the API's options to generate a QR code [here](http://goqr.me/api/doc/create-qr-code/), but by default, it will return a PNG image in the body of the response.
+You can know about more options for creating a QR code [here](http://goqr.me/api/doc/create-qr-code/).
+However, by default, the API will return a PNG image in the body of the response.

 To get the base64 representation of the image, we could use the [Codec/base64](https://www.pubnub.com/docs/blocks/codec-module#encode-base64):
 ```javascript